CommonJS Module Resolution

 delete require.cache[require.resolve('./myModule')];

-require.resolve() is the first thing to try.
-If it throws, the module truly can't be found from that location.
-If it returns a path you didn't expect, you've found your problem - maybe a different version is being picked up from a higher-level node_modules.
+require.resolve() is the first check.
+If it throws, the module cannot be found from that location.
+If it returns a path you did not expect, the path itself usually explains the problem: perhaps a different version is being picked up from a higher-level node_modules.

-Module._nodeModulePaths(process.cwd()) shows you exactly which directories would be searched from the current working directory:
+Module._nodeModulePaths(process.cwd()) shows the directories that would be searched from the current working directory:

 const orig = Module._findPath;